priestjim/chef-openresty/README.md

   separate and log such issues more granularly.
 It gives away though the fact that you are rate limiting, so there is an option to disable this patch.

+* **Support for custom PCRE runtime**: The cookbook can use custom PCRE sources in order to statically link to a custom-compiled PCRE runtime that supports JIT regular expression compilation which will significantly speed up RE execution in the NGINX and Lua environments.

 Attributes
 ==========